 When visiting Liscia Ruja, drive your car to the farthest point eastward down the dirt path.
 From here, walk toward the water and you should find a quiet area where a bunch of gay guys hang out.

 La Maddalena & Cala Serena

-Cala Serena along with other beaches on La Maddalena take a bit of a hike to reach.
+Cala Serena along with other beaches on La Maddalena takes a bit of a hike to reach.
 On foot, it takes about 15 to 20 minutes to reach Cala Serena.
-The pathways are a bit treacherous, so make sure to wear sneakers or water shoes.
-Wearing flip flops will be very uncomfortable.

 This will be quite a treacherous excursion, only appropriate for those that are comfortable traversing rock formations.
-Be very careful in this area as it is very remote.
+Be very careful in this area as it’s quite remote.

 Sardinia Gay Bars

-According to locals, the bar Caffè dell’Elfo is supposed to be a gay hangout in Cagliari.
+According to locals, the bar Caffè dell’Elfo is a gay hangout in Cagliari.
 I had a few drinks here, but I personally didn’t feel much of a gay vibe.
-It was a cute spot in the heart of Cagliari, but not so ostentatiously gay when I visited.
+It was a cute spot in the heart of Cagliari, but not so ostentatiously gay.

 Sardinia Gay Travel Tips

-Water shoes are the best investment you can make before heading on a vacation to Sardinia.
-Sardinia is extremely rocky and you will need to hike to many of the beautiful beaches.
-Water shoes will make this much easier and more comfortable.
-They will protect you from burning hot sand and jagged beach rocks.
+Quality water shoes are the best investment you can make before heading to Sardinia.
+They will make everything so much more comfortable and protect you from burning hot sand and jagged beach rocks.

 Restaurants can be more on the expensive side in north Sardinia.
 If you’d like to save some cash, remember that local supermarkets are just as cheap as everywhere in Italy.
 A supermarket is perfect to stock up on beer and snacks.